 Maggie (RSA): Looks as if the folks your way are still having a hard time.
 November 13 at 6.22 am.

-Mark: Maggie we're OK but some peoples' lives are devastated.
+Mark: Maggie we're OK, [in Burnside] but some peoples' lives are devastated.
 Two months post quake, north of Chch, Brooklands town, with nearby Brooklands Lagoon, Styx River & Waimakariri River mouth, is a ghost town with portaloos on every street & in many gardens, road cracks & road crunches (like giant wrinkled paper) pot holes & grey liquefaction sand everywhere.
 Sewage reconnections are dubious.

 Saw 2 Earthquake Commission evaluators in yellow, Hi Vis vests, with a 4x4 & quad bike towed on a trailer, sniffing around Brooklands yesterday, first time I've seen EQC bods since the quake.
 EQC settles quake claims.